mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 Sculpture and other three dimensional art forms are quite formal and aim to reproduce the real world, although they do convey an idealised version of their subject.
 Paintings and drawings attempt to provide the most representative aspects of each element in scenes rather than attempting to create vistas that replicate the real world.
 The use of colour is also conservative, with specific rules on how and when it is to be used, which colours may appear in the same composition, which media can be used together and even the method in which pigments are obtained and manufactured.

 Bwap artwork is easily identifiable to even the least dedicated student of interstellar arts.
-Other cultures often view it unfavourably, finding it to be static, formal, strangely abstract and lacking in perspective.
+Other cultures often view it unfavorably, finding it to be static, formal, strangely abstract and lacking in perspective.
 Despite this, Bwap art has developed a dedicated following, especially among the Vilani who appreciate the conservative nature of the depictions.
 There are plenty of collectors who will pay top Credit for original Bwap artworks.

 Architecture follows two schools of thought.
 The first, and most popular, is an organic style that blends with the environment, being part of and not apart from nature.
 This style is found on planets most suited to Bwaps.
 Building shapes are those that are found in nature, organiform, with the dome being the most common form.
 Externally, buildings are most often covered in a scaffold-type pattern similar to the structure found inside the hollow bones of birds.
 Additionally, the exterior of buildings are designed to support plant-life growing on them.
 Internally, structures are designed to emulate in function if not necessarily in style the ancient burrows that Bwaps originally inhabited.
 Convoluted, winding passageways leading to various rooms for both shared and private use.
 Larger rooms are supported by columns made to resemble root-like structures.
 Sharp corners are never encountered either internally or externally.